sushmayella/Fraud-Detection-Pipeline/README.md

 ## What this is

 A production-style fraud detection system built around Kafka, Kafka Streams, and a hybrid rules-plus-ML decisioning model.
-It's designed as a learning and portfolio project — the architecture mirrors patterns you'd find at payments companies like Stripe, Visa, or Capital One, scaled down to fit on a developer laptop via Docker Compose.
+It's designed as a learning and portfolio project, the architecture mirrors patterns you'd find at payments companies like Stripe, Visa, or Capital One, scaled down to fit on a developer laptop via Docker Compose.

 **Core ideas:**